Suggested Cruising Gear

 Going cruising and leaving the dry-land world behind for weeks, months or years, is a lifetime opportunity.
 Outfitting your boat right is critical to passagemaking that is both safe and fun.
 We’ve written this guide to help you take care of all the little details, and make sure that the checklists you prepare before you go have all the equipment you need, and the RIGHT equipment.

-Of course, West Marine is in the business of selling boating gear, but we know that you’re on a budget, if you’re like almost all cruisers.
-That's why we have tried to list the must-have items in a Priority category, as well as Optional equipment you may choose to skip.
+We understand that most cruisers are on a budget which is why we have tried to list the must-have items in a priority category, as well as optional equipment you may choose to skip.
 Radar and refrigeration fall into the latter category, for example.

 We’ve prepared a general guide you can use for cruising under power or sail, for the Trawler Trek, the Caribbean 1500 or the Baja Ha-Ha.
 We’ve distilled the expert wisdom of authorities like John Neal and Amanda Swan Neal, Pam Wall, Steve Dashew and Nigel Calder (and highly recommend you peruse the cruising books of these and other writers), and we’ve also relied on our own experiences.